 Instructions: Refer to draft Solicitation

-Pro Tip: See local guidance---1880 vs. 1920 (assumes for leave etc)
+Pro Tip: See local guidance---1880 vs. 1920 (assumes for holidays onlyetc)

 Sample

 The total budget is $XXXX (enter the dollar value of the requirement for the (enter the total number of months for the base period)-month base period and (enter the total number of option years if applicable) XXXX XX-month option periods.
 The independent government cost estimate (IGCE) is (enter the value of the IGCE)XXXXXXXX-month base period and XXXX 12-month option periods.
 All labor categories and rates are taken from (indicate where the labor categories and rates were derived if other than https://buy.gsa.gov/pricing) or similar buys of a previous nature.
 The estimated hours are based on 1,880 hours per work year, which assumes holidays, and use of sick leave and annual leave.